danjferguson/devsecops/how-to/start-git.md

 ## Authenticating with SSH

-Starting each VS session, to avoid having to enter a password each time you git pull and git push, load your SSH Key.How to load SSH Key.
+Starting each VS session, to avoid having to enter a password each time you git pull and git push, load your SSH Key.

 `eval $(ssh-agent -s)`

-Next, enter SSH Key Password.
+Next, enter the below that will prompt you for the SSH Key Password.

 `ssh-add`

+You will see 'Identity added' with a path.

 ## Git Pull, Git Commit and Git Push